Compass816/CSC305-MyAtlas-Project/test/ABTEST.md

 - Control Group: Users experience the fog of war feature with the current grid setup.
 - Experimental Group: Users experience the fog of war feature with a new grid setup with a grid size of approximately 1/4 mile x 1/4 mile.
 (Provide visual examples showcasing the new fog of war grid setup)

+### A/B Test Name: Tracking Coords Test

+User Story Number: US5

+Metric (From HEART grid): Retention

+Hypothesis: We hypothesize that by implementing tracking coordinates for user interactions, we will enhance user engagement and ultimately improve retention rates.
+Currently, without tracking coordinates, we lack detailed insights into user interactions, making it challenging to optimize the user experience effectively.
+By incorporating tracking coordinates, we anticipate gaining deeper understanding and consequently improving our ability to tailor the platform to user preferences, thus increasing retention.

+Experiment:
+- Test will run for two weeks to gauge how often people use it.
+- We will divide the audience into two groups, one experimental and one control
+  - Control group will use the the previous feature of just tracking coords with no change.
+  - Experimental will recieve a build that gives exact coordinates and where they have been with markers
+- Firebase Analytics:
+  - Time spent on the map screen
+  - The number of markers placed per mile
+- Success Metrics: the success is determined on if the time spent on the map is higher than that of the build without the additional features of markers.